dpuyda/triclipper/docs/how_it_works.md

 edge that intersects the top of the scan beam to the left from the active edge and, for each edge in SEL, add the intersection of the edge in SEL and the active edge to the list of edge intersections.
-Then, add the active edge to SEL and repeat the routine until all active edges are processed.
+Then, add the active edge to SEL and repeat the same procedure until all active edges are processed.

 Note that if an edge in SEL intersects the top of the scan beam at the same point where the active edge does, the edge in SEL may or may not intersect the active edge.
-In this case, the edge in SEL intersects the active edge only if none of these edges end at the top of the scan beam.
+In this case, the edge in SEL intersects the active edge only if none of these edges ends at the top of the scan beam.

 ### Process edge intersections

 When edge intersections in the scan beam between `y1` and `y2` are found, they must be processed.

-Let the scan line be located at `y1` and let `y` be the smallest Y coordinate of an edge intersection such that `y < y2`.
-When the active edges at `y1` are processed, the scan line is set at `y` and the active edges at `y` are processed.
+Let the scan line be located at `y1` and `y` be the smallest Y coordinate of an edge intersection such that `y < y2`.
+When the active edges at `y1` are processed, set the scan line at `y` and process the active edges at `y`.

 ![intersections-8.svg](./img/intersections-8.svg)